chiaweh2/marine-heatwaves-jupyterbook/mhw_forecast_nmme.md

 ```
 Here, we only pick one initial time to download.
 For each initial time (`S`), there are 11 lead times (`L`) and 30 ensemble members (`M`) in NMME.
-The SST anomaly of forecast is determined by subtracting the ensemble mean climatoloty that we calculated based on hindcast.
+The SST anomaly of the forecast is determined by subtracting the ensemble mean climatology that we calculated based on hindcast.

 ## Calculate the marine heatwave
-Using the forecast SST anomaly and the threshold determined based on hindcast, we can identify the marine heatwave in the forecast.
+Using the forecast SST anomaly and the threshold determined based on the hindcast, we can identify the marine heatwave in the forecast.

 ```{code-cell} ipython3
 ds_mhw = xr.Dataset()